Policy 1510: Accepting and Processing Credit Cards for University Business

 Originally Issued: November 2006

-Purpose: To mitigate the risk to the University inherent in the acceptance and processing of credit card transactions, to assign the authority and responsibility for such transactions, and to insure compliance with applicable laws and regulations, such as those maintained by the Payment Card Industry Security Standards Council.
+Purpose: To establish policies governing the acceptance and processing of credit card transactions, assign the authority and responsibility for such transactions and ensure compliance with applicable laws and regulations including those maintained by the Payment Card Industry (PCI) Security Standards Council.

-6. All devices used to process credit card transactions must be approved by IT Services prior to credit card processing.
-Any University computer, Web site, software application, Point-Of-Sale terminal, credit card reader or other device connected to the campus network or phone system that is involved in any way in the processing of credit card payments must undergo a security review by and receive approval from IT Services before credit card processing can begin.
-Any computer system used in any way in credit card payment processing must be registered with IT Services by the unit as a regulated computer and maintained in accordance with the IT Services Regulated Computer Policy.
+- Credit Card Technology – Any University computer, website, software application, point-of-sale terminal, credit card reader or other device connected to the campus network or phone system that is in involved in the processing of credit card payments must undergo a security review by and receive approval from IT Services before credit card processing can begin.
 Such systems and devices may be required to undergo periodic internal or external security scans.
-Any costs related to these internal or external scans are the responsibility of the merchant unit.
+Any costs related to these internal or external scans are the responsibility of the Merchant Account Owner.

 Merchant Account Owners who process credit cards payments through point of sale terminals must maintain a device inventory log at all times.
 Routine physical inspections of the credit card terminals to detect tampering must be performed and results maintained.
 The University Bursar provides guidelines and process recommendations to assist departments in developing inventory and inspection protocols.
 Merchant Account Owners are responsible for training employees to be aware of suspicious behavior involved with their credit card terminal and to report tampering or substitution of point of sale devices.
 The authorized use of these devices is conditional on meeting these requirements.